helfrichmichael/cura-novnc/README.md

 This will bind `/home/cura/` in the container to a local volume on my machine named `cura-novnc-data`.
 Additionally it will bind `/prints/` in the container to `cura-novnc-prints` locally on my machine.
 Finally it will bind port `8080` to `8080`.

+** Using a VNC Viewer **

+To use a VNC viewer with the container, the default port for X TigerVNC is 5900.
+You can add this port by adding `-p 5900:5900` to your command to start the container to open this port for access.

 ## Links

 [Cura](https://github.com/Ultimaker/Cura)